aoriens/news-service/documentation/API.md

 - `parent_id` - an identifier of the new parent [Category](#Category).
 This is
   an optional number.
 The null value means making the category a root one.
   Changing the category parent must not create an ancestry loop.

+### UpdateDraft

+A request to modify a news draft.
+Its fields describe modifications to do.
+Omission of a field means keeping the old value of the field unchanged:

+- `title` - a new document title.
+This is an optional string that must not be null.
+- `text` - a new document body as plain text.
+This is an optional string that must not be null.
+- `category_id` - a new identifier of a [Category](#Category) of the news or
+  `null` to designate setting no category.
+This is optional.
+- `photo` - a new primary illustration for the news.
+This is a URI of an image returned by the service, a [CreateImage](#CreateImage) entity, or `null` to designate deleting the illustration.
+This is optional.
+- `photos` - a new list of additional illustrations for the news.
+This is an optional array consisting of URIs of images returned by the service and [CreateImage](#CreateImage) entities.
+This is optional, but must not be `null`.
+Duplicate image URLs will be skipped.
+- `tag_ids` - a new list of tags of the news.
+This is an optional array of integer identifiers of [Tag](#Tag) entities which must not be null.
+Duplicate items are allowed and skipped.

 ### UpdateTag